 One of the greatest things about our home is that there are always dreams and plans for things we could do.
 I am dying to put big black french doors in the kitchen that will lead to a gorgeous open deck with a fireplace.
 I think that if we had that, we would eat every single meal outdoors if it wasn’t raining!

-A: I would have to begin with the driveway.
+I fell in love with this house, and I started falling as soon as I saw the driveway.
 It curves in from the road and is lined on both sides by gardens that have beautiful blooms throughout the year.
 It is such a welcoming entrance to the farm.
 Next would be the windows on the house; they are gorgeous!
 They are the first thing I noticed when we came to look at the house nearly ten years ago, and I fell in love immediately.
 The entire front of the house is filled with these beautiful windows.
 One of my favorite things is to walk down to get the mail from the post box at dusk and look up at the house through those windows.
 It is often lit up from inside and it looks so warm and inviting, and my heart swells knowing that my loves are inside.